-In this article, we will explain in detail the uses and particularities of discourse analysis and offer a step-by-step guide to help you get started using discourse analysis in your academic work.
+In this piece, we will delve into the specific applications and nuances of discourse analysis, providing a detailed, step-by-step guide to assist you in incorporating this methodology into your scholarly work.

 Definition: Discourse analysis